axoflow/axosyslog-core-docs/content/docs/chapter-correlating-log-messages/grouping-by-parser/grouping-by-parser-options/_index.md

 | --------- | --------- |
 | Synopsis: | trigger() |

 *Description:* A filter that specifies the final message of the context.
-If the filter matches the incoming message, {{% productparam "abbrev" %}} generates and sends the triggered message (specified in the [aggregate()](#grouping-by-parser-aggregate) option), and clears the context.
+If the filter matches the incoming message, {{% param "product.abbrev" %}} generates and sends the triggered message (specified in the [aggregate()](#grouping-by-parser-aggregate) option), and clears the context.